Battle Hunter: Deck running out of cards

 If the deck runs out of cards (which usually does not occur), then GON, the dungeon beast, is sent out.
 He is considered a monster (as he does not attack monsters but attacks hunters) and is very hard to beat.
-This wolf-like creature has an incredibly high attack and can take some hunters out in one hit.
-Beware not to let the deck get down to 0 cards!
+This wolf-like creature has a high attack and can take some hunters out in one hit.

 Reception

 The game received "mixed" reviews according to the review aggregation website GameRankings.
 In Japan, Famitsu gave it a score of 24 out of 40.